AnCaMoPa/go-crud-api-NoSQL/README.md

 # go-crud-api-NoSQL
 A template for a RESTful CRUD API in go with fiber and MongoDB.
 The API can work with any collection of a NoSQL database regardless the structure of said document.

-To TEST the API you cand use Postman or Thunder Client in Visual Studio Code
+To TEST the API you can use Postman or Thunder Client in Visual Studio Code

 ## Installing